-We caught up with Hospitality & Catering Curriculum Manager JJ Keevey, to find out more about his journey from chef to MidKent College lecturer...
+Love cooking and thinking about studying Hospitality & Catering at College?
+We caught up with Hospitality & Catering Curriculum Manager JJ Keevey, to find out more about his journey from a chef in South Africa to MidKent College lecturer...

 Please can you share a little about your career in hospitality before you became a tutor and any courses you may have taken - where did you work?

 After matriculating secondary school in 1995, I worked as a pizza maker and barman until I was hired as a trainee restaurant manager of a large steak house in South Africa.
 Within a two years, I was promoted to general manager.
 I moved to England in 1999 for two years where I completed my GNVQ Level 3 and Advanced National Traineeship.
 Returning to South Africa, after my visa expired, I returned to restaurant management due to a shortage of chef jobs in South Africa.
 I accepted a position as executive chef in a busy authentic Italian restaurant before returning to England on a work permit.
 After management and relief chef positions, I started working in an busy Spanish restaurant in Bluewater.
 I was hired at MidKent College as sickness cover in 2008 (City Way Campus) and stayed on as a sessional lecturer to this day.

 What inspired you to teach?

 The main reason for considering teaching was firstly for family reasons.
 I wanted to have more quality time with my family and the long hours in restaurants and unsociable hours got me thinking about teaching.
 I had trained a very large amount of staff over the years and realised that I enjoyed it immensely.
 I decided to start studying to see if was a good fit.
 After the first few classes, I was hooked.

 How do you keep up to date with the latest techniques and ideas in professional cookery?